yudharisandy/ML_Model_Inference_Example/README.md

 ```

 ### Inferencing YOLO using Docker with GPU
-- First option: pull the available image from Ultralytics.
+- First option: pull the available image from Ultralytics Docker Hub.
 ```
 # Pull the latest Ultralytics image from Docker Hub
 sudo docker pull ultralytics/ultralytics:latest